george-hawkins/mjx-donkey-car/drone-bridge-esp32.md

 $ pip install esptool
 ```

 Now, the `.bin` files can be uploaded to the development board.
-Connect the board via USB-C, determine which device it's using (in my case `/dev/ttyUSB0`) and upload:
+Connect the board via USB-C, determine which device it's using (in my case `/dev/ttyUSB0`), erase the flash and upload:

 ```
 $ device=/dev/ttyUSB0